dmitrykroo/deepmux_super_resolution/README.md

 # Super Resolution With ESRGAN and DeepMux

-ESRGAN is a SoTA model in image super resolution.
-Testing codes are uploaded at https://github.com/xinntao/ESRGAN.
-Here we show how to create a functional interface for the model and deploy it to DeepMux platform/
+[*ESRGAN*](https://github.com/xinntao/ESRGAN) is a SoTA model in image super resolution.
+Here we show how to create a functional interface for the model and deploy it to DeepMux platform.

 ## Setting up the environment.

-To run everything, you need to install deepmux-cli and log in.
+To run everything, you need to install *deepmux-cli* and log in.
 This is done with the following two commands

 ```
 pip install deepmux-cli